Solana Price History:

 What is Solana (SOL)?

-Solana is a high-performance blockchain platform designed for decentralized applications (dApps) and crypto-assets.
-It is known for its high transaction speeds and low costs, which are achieved through its unique consensus mechanism. -
+Solana is a high-performance blockchain platform built for scalable decentralized applications (dApps) and cryptocurrencies.
+Its main features are extremely high transaction speeds and low fees. -

 What makes Solana's technology unique?

-Solana's primary innovation is its Proof of History (PoH) timing mechanism, which works in conjunction with a Proof of Stake (PoS) consensus protocol.
-This combination allows the network to process thousands of transactions per second, far exceeding the capacity of many other blockchains. -
+Solana's core innovation is Proof of History (PoH), a mechanism that creates a verifiable timestamp for transactions.
+Combined with a Proof of Stake (PoS) consensus protocol, this allows the network to achieve very high throughput, processing thousands of transactions per second. -

 What was Solana's all-time high price?